 The deadline to surrender has arrived with no word from the Earth government.
 Just as Zordar is ready to go into action, they receive a message from the Earth President agreeing to the unconditional surrender.
 Zordar celebrates in a very Zordarian way: he laughs hysterically.
 All I can say is that it must be fun to be the bad guys.
 They’re always laughing.

 Production note: Zordar’s laugh is far more maniacal in Star Blazers than it is in Yamato 2; you get the impression he was saving it up for just such an occasion.
-It’s worth noting that the music under this scene is a medley of the Comet Empire theme and Desslok’s theme that has thus far not been commercially released.
+It’s worth noting that the music under this scene is a medley of the Comet Empire theme and Desslok’s theme.

 Back at the Argo, the mouth of the Wave-Motion gun starts to glow as the countdown to firing begins.
 Meanwhile, the new space mines (referred to as magnetic mines in Yamato 2) are assembled in front of Desslok’s ship.
 At the Gamilon leader’s command, the SMITE projectors mounted on the front of his ship teleport them to the Argo.

 The mines are quickly recognized by the Star Force crew.
 Dash is ready to shoot them down, but is reminded that there is no energy to spare while the Wave-Motion Gun is charging.
 More mines continue to appear in front of the ship.
 In Yamato 2, there was a brief shot of Shima [Venture] looking to Kodai [Wildstar], who trembles in anticipation.

 Just as the safety lock for the Wave-Motion Gun is removed, Sandor springs out of his seat and halts the firing.
 The mines are in the way of the Wave-Motion Gun barrel.
 If they fire, the mines will detonate and destroy the Argo.